Click on each passage to expand for more or less information

 The worldin this passage refers to sinful humanity in rebellion against God.
 The focus is not on the bigness of the world as much as on the badness.

-And God's love for the world should not be defined by our love, or even by our loftiest ideas about love.
+And God's love for the world should not be defined by the love we have, or even by our loftiest ideas about what love could be.
 God's love should be understood from God's own revelation about His love.
 That is why John included the word

 so,which I have expanded as